Visitor Center of the Jewish Community of Madrid

 Jewry of Toledo

 The city of Toledo is also called the city of the three cultures, referring to the prosperous period in which Christians, Arabs and Jews coexisted peacefully in the city.
-Toledo is located 70 km of Madrid and houses one of the best preserved Jewish quarters in Spain.
+Toledo is located about 70 kms. of Madrid and houses one of the best preserved Jewish quarters in Spain.
 It is an essential visit during your stay in Madrid.

 Jewish quarter of Segovia